MichyAsg/MichyAsg/README.md

-Hi 👋 My name is Michael Ganesh
+Hi 👋 My name is Michael
 ===============================

 * 🌍  I'm based in Groningen, Nederland.